andlzanon/lod-personalized-recommender/README.md

 Works only on 'maut' mode.

-Therefore there are three main commands: the 'run' that is responsable of running an experiment, the 'validate' to run a statistical relevance test comparison of a baseline with a proposed metric and the 'explanation' mode that generates to a fold recommendations just like the run, but it prints on the console the items names, the semantic profile and the explanation paths.
+Therefore there are three main commands: the 'run' that is responsable for running an experiment, the 'validate' to run a statistical relevance test comparison of a baseline with a proposed metric and the 'explanation' mode that generates to a fold recommendations just like the run, but it prints on the console the items names, the semantic profile and the explanation paths.

 ### Examples